 User Review( vote)

-ASP’s Kitoko range have won a number of awards in recent years and their dandruff control cleanser came highly recommended.
+ASP’s Kitoko range has won numerous awards in recent years and their dandruff control cleanser came highly recommended.
 I decided to change tack for this review.
 In previous reviews, I’d read the ingredients before shampooing.
 As the ingredients in those shampoos could strip wallpaper, I didn’t have the best of hair washes with them.
 With Kitoko I decided to wash first then check what the heck I’d put on my hair.
 I don’t recommend this approach ever, by the way, I just wanted to enjoy washing my hair for one wash.
 This site is ruining me…

 Kitoko are a company with a very modern minimalistic brand and the shampoo arrived beautifully packed.
-The bottle is quite a hard plastic, possibly to show the quality of this brand, however it’s hard to get the shampoo out the bottle.
+The bottle is quite a hard plastic, possibly to show the quality of this brand, however, it’s hard to get the shampoo out the bottle.
 Doh!
 The shampoo felt more like a cream than a shampoo, a silvery sleek thick cream with a very light scent.
 It doesn’t foam either, making me believe that this shampoo is sulfate free, can only be a good thing.
-To be honest, the shampoo felt more like a conditioner than a shampoo, but a really luxurious conditioner.
+To be honest, the shampoo felt more like conditioner than shampoo, but a really luxurious conditioner.
 None of your cheap stuff.
-If this is the trade off for having a sulfate free shampoo then I’m in!
+If this is the trade-off for having a sulfate-free shampoo then I’m in!
 After washing my hair felt fantastic.
-Quite why anyone needs to buy the conditioner/balm with this is beyond me as my hair felt fully moisturised and my scalp didn’t feel like I’d removed the top layer of skin.
-The ingredients must be good mustn’t they?
+Quite why anyone needs to buy the conditioner/balm with this is beyond me as my hair felt fully moisturized and my scalp didn’t feel like I’d removed the top layer of skin.
+The ingredients must be good, mustn’t they?

 So far so good!